IMAGHarmony: Controllable Image Editing with Consistent Object Quantity and Layout: Experiments

-\textbf{Implementation Details.} All experiments are conducted on a single NVIDIA RTX 3090 GPU.
-Our configuration can be summarized as follows: (1) We initialize the denoising UNet with the pre-trained SDXL~\footnote{{https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0}}, the IP attention with the pre-trained IP-Adapter~\footnote{{https://huggingface.co/h94/IP-Adapter}}.
-(3) The HA module adopts 8 attention heads by default.
-Input images are resized to $512 \times 512$, and a 5\% conditional dropout is applied to support classifier-free guidance (CFG).
-(4) We optimize the model using AdamW with a constant learning rate of $2.5 \times 10^{-4}$ and train for 2k steps with a batch size of 1.
-During inference, we use the DDIM sampler with 30 denoising steps.
-Unless otherwise specified, the HA module scale, IP attention scale, and CFG scale are set to 1.0, 1.0, and 5.0, respectively.
+\textbf{Hyperparameters.} All experiments are conducted on a single NVIDIA RTX 3090 GPU.
+We initialize the denoising UNet from the pretrained SDXL model~\cite{podell2023sdxlimprovinglatentdiffusion} and the cross-attention branch from the pretrained IP-Adapter~\cite{ye2023ip}.
+The HA module is configured with 8 attention heads.
+Input images are resized to $512 \times 512$, and a 5\% conditional dropout is applied during training to support classifier-free guidance (CFG)~\cite{ho2022classifier}.
+We optimize the trainable parameters in the HA module using AdamW with a constant learning rate of $2.5 \times 10^{-4}$, a batch size of 1, and 2K total training steps.
+During inference, we employ the DDIM sampler with 30 denoising steps.
+Following the notation defined in Section~\ref{sec:method}, the QL attention scaling factor $\alpha$, the perception cross-attention scale $\beta$, and the CFG scale $w$ are empirically set to 1.0, 1.0, and 5.0, respectively, unless otherwise specified.